Key Facts

 Where did this menstrual cup theory originate from?

-In IVF and penile-vaginal intercourse, the quantity of sperm reaching the fallopian tubes is directly linked to the sperm deposited near a cervix.
+In IVF and penile-vaginal intercourse, the quantity of sperm reaching the fallopian tubes is directly linked to the sperm deposited near the cervix .
 Due to this (in theory), anything that can keep sperm there may increase the total number of sperm that get to the egg and boost the probability of fertilisation.
 The approach is based on the idea that the menstrual discs or cups inserted into the vagina may help in conception.

 Cervical Caps & Possible Fertility Booster